Share:

 RPM technology was widely accepted during the pandemic and is now applied to meet versatile requirements.

-- Electronic data capture solutions are used to identify health conditions and subjective feelings such as pain levels.
+- Electronic data capture solutions are used to identify health conditions and subjective feelings, such as pain levels.

 Types of remote patient monitoring devices

-Now that you know what impact remote patient monitoring app development can have on your business, let’s try and understand which types of data an RPM system can read from patients remotely.
 RPM devices are classified according to their purpose.
 Here are the most widely distributed types of remote patient monitoring devices:

 Cardiac monitoring devices